Equilibrium and non-equilibrium properties of superfluids and superconductors: Nonequilibrium phenomena in superconductivity and superfluidity

 We wish to inquire whether the initial equilibrium states of the system remain so in the presence of motion.
 For finite systems, this is not possible, both for thermal states and for ground states.
 This does not, however, imply the same result for infinite systems.
 A Gibbs state at temperature $\beta$ given by (1.9) cannot be a Gibbs state at the same temperature for the dynamics defined by (1.20), which we denote $\omega_{\beta,\Lambda,\vec{v}}$.
 This follows from the fact that the requirement $\omega_{\beta,\Lambda}(A) = \omega_{\beta,\Lambda,\vec{v}}(A)$ for all $A \in {\cal A}_{\Lambda}$ implies $\vec{v}=\vec{0}$ by choosing $A= \exp(-\beta \widetilde{H}_{\Lambda})-\exp(-\beta H_{\Lambda,\vec{v}})$, which is possible by our choice of algebra, which is weakly closed.
 From the condition that $\lim \omega_{\Lambda}(A) = \lim \omega_{\Lambda,\vec{v}}(A)$, for all $A \in {\cal A}_{\Lambda}$, where $\lim$ denotes the thermodynamic limit, the conclusion does not follow, but we shall see shortly that, formulating the equilibrium condition as the KMS condition (1.25), the conclusion does follow.

 The reader may think that the above is a minor point of rigor, but perhaps the argument for ground states will convince him of the contrary.
 For finite systems, the ground state condition $\widetilde{H}_{\Lambda} \ge 0$ does not imply the analogous condition $H_{\Lambda,\vec{v}} \ge 0$ for the system in motion.
-Indeed, by (1.20), and (1.12),
+This is a consequence of